hrakaroo/glob-library-go/README.md

 ok  	github.com/hrakaroo/glob-library-go	10.270s
 ```

-I have not spent a huge amount of time on this so I may not be running the benchmark entirely correctly.
+I have not spent a huge amount of time on this so I may not be running the benchmark entirely correct.
-That said, for both words and log lines the glob library is considerably faster than both the greedy
+That said, for both `words` and `logLines` the glob library is considerably faster than both the greedy
 and non greedy regex runs.
-That said, for the log lines run the the glob library has a significantly
+However, for the log lines run the the glob library has a significantly
-larger number of bytes and allocations ... which I find bothersome.
+larger number of allocations ... which I find bothersome.

 I'm going to poke around a bit and see if I can figure out what is causing this.